Upgrade to Babel 7

 Scoped Packages

-The most important change is finally switching all packages to scoped packages. (the folder names in the monorepo are not changed but the package.name is)
+The most important change is finally switching all packages to scoped packages (the folder names in the monorepo are not changed but the name in its package.json is).

 This means there will be no more issues with accidental/intentional name squatting, a clear separation from community plugins, and a simpler naming convention.